 - 4-6 cloves of garlic

-- 1 teaspoon of ginger used pre packaged frozen cubes
+- 1.5 teaspoon of minced ginger or used pre packaged frozen cubes

 - 1 teaspoon sesame seeds for garnish